BetonQuest/BetonQuest/documentation/User-Documentation/Compatibility.md

 #### NPC Range: `npcrange`

 The player has to enter/leave a circle with the given radius around the NPC to complete this objective.
-First argument is the ID of the NPC, second one is either `enter` or `leave` and the third one is the range.
+First argument is the ID of the NPC, second one is the type either `enter`, `leave`, `inside` or `outise` and the third one is the range.
+The types `enter`, `leave` force the player to actually be inside or outside the range before they can complete it.
+This mean that `enter` is not completed when the player get the objective and is already in the range, while `inside` is instantly completed.

 !!! example
     ```YAML